[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Operations Management Agreement / Asset Management Agreement *

-Logistics (offshore) *
+Crew Logistics (offshore) *

 Only applicable for offshore wind farms.
-Subject to the WTG Service Agreement and BoP Service, the owner is responsible for providing vessels for the O&M scope.
+Subject to the WTG Service Agreement and BoP Service, the owner is responsible for providing crew vessels for the O&M scope.

-- Availability and Reliability: Is there an availability warranty to incentivize proper maintenance and limit commercial exposure towards other contractors (.e.g.
-WTG Service Agreement)?
+• Availability and Reliability: Is there an availability warranty to incentivise proper vessel maintenance and limit commercial exposure towards other contractors (e.g. WTG Service Agreement)?

-HSE Legal Compliance
+HSE / HV Compliance

-Environmental Monitoring and Compliance
+Environmental Monitoring and Permitting

 This relates to the obligations and commitments from the Environmental Impact Assessments (EIA), e.g. bird surveys, species population studies, inspections, and reporting.

-Bird anticollision system
+Bird monitoring system

 Waste Management

-While the service providers are typically responsible for bringing waste from the turbines or substation, the owner is responsible for disposing such waste in accordance with local regulations.
+While the service providers are typically responsible for bringing waste from the turbines or substation, the owner is responsible for disposing of such waste in accordance with local regulations.

 Security